What is physical distancing and how can it help prevent COVID-19?

 What practical actions can be used to promote physical distancing in low and middle income countries?

-General principles of behavior change for promoting and communicating about physical distancing:
+General principles of behaviour change for promoting and communicating about physical distancing:

 Communicate about transmission: This includes simplified information about how COVID-19 transmits from one person to the next and how physical distancing interrupts transmission by reducing in-person interactions.
 If people don’t understand transmission, physical distancing and the social compromises associated with it will not make sense for people.
 Visual communications, such as simple videos or images, can be impactful in communicating how the virus spreads.
 Try to tailor these to your context so that they depict people who look like your population.
 The video below from Development Media International is a nice example of how this was done in Burkina Faso.